stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 * An invalid schema was entered.
 In this case, we list the position of the first unknown type, the string we found there, and a list of types we know about.
 * An invalid CSV encoding of a row was entered.
-We list the position, the string encountered there, plus the expected type.
+We list the erroneous position, the string encountered there, plus the expected type.
 In case of a too small or too large number of fields, we also print a corresponding error message.